Events

 Every time the CurrentTemperature property on the Thermostat class changes, you want to invoke the delegate to notify the subscribers (heater and cooler) of the change in temperature.
 To achieve this goal, you must modify the CurrentTemperature property to save the new value and publish a notification to each subscriber.
 The code modification appears in Listing 14.4.

 Now the assignment of CurrentTemperature includes some special logic to notify subscribers of changes in CurrentTemperature.
 The call to notify all subscribers is simply the single C# statement, OnTemperatureChange(value).
 This single statement publishes the temperature change to both the cooler and heater objects.
-Here, you see in practice that the ability to notify multiple subscribers using a single call is why delegates are more specifically known as multicast delegates, as discussed further later in the chapter.
+Here, you see in practice that the ability to notify multiple subscribers using a single call is why delegates are more specifically known as multicast delegates, as discussed later in the chapter.

 One important part of event publishing code is missing from Listing 14.4.
 If no subscriber has registered to receive the notification, OnTemperatureChange would be null, and executing the OnTemperatureChange(value) statement would throw a NullReferenceException.
 To avoid this scenario, it is necessary to check for null before firing the event.
-Listing 14.5 demonstrates how to do this using the null-conditional operator before calling Invoke()3.
+Listing 14.5 demonstrates how to do this using the null-conditional operator before calling Invoke().3

 Notice the call to the Invoke() method that follows the null-conditional operator.
 Although this method may be called using only a dot operator, there is little point, since that is the equivalent of calling the delegate directly (see OnTemperatureChange(value) in Listing 14.4).
 An important advantage underlying the use of the null-conditional operator is special logic to ensure that after checking for null, there is no possibility that a subscriber might invoke a stale handler (one that has changed after checking for null), leaving the delegate null again.